Semileptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*} \ell \bar{\nu}_{\ell}$ transition in QCD: QCD Sum Rules

 By imposing the conditions $\mathcal{J}_{\rho}\gamma^{\rho}=0$ and $\mathcal{J}_{\nu}\gamma^{\nu}=0$ for the initial and final states, the spin-$\frac{1}{2}$ contributions can be defined as follow,

-To eliminate the contributions from the unwanted spin-$\frac{1}{2}$ states, one must remove the structures containing $\gamma_{\rho}$ at the far left and $\gamma_{\nu}$ at the far right, as well as the terms proportional to $p'_{\rho}$ and $p_{\nu}$.
+To isolate the desired spin-$\tfrac{3}{2}\to\tfrac{3}{2}$ contributions and suppress the unwanted spin-$\tfrac{1}{2}$ contaminations, one must remove the structures containing $\gamma_{\rho}$ at the far left and $\gamma_{\nu}$ or $\gamma_{\nu}\gamma_5$ at the far right, as well as the terms proportional to $p'_{\rho}$ and $p_{\nu}$ after applying the above ordering prescription.
+The remaining Lorentz structures are therefore free from the explicit spin-$\tfrac{1}{2}$ contaminations and are associated with the desired spin-$\tfrac{3}{2}\to\tfrac{3}{2}$ transition.
 Third, as mentioned earlier, the correlation function also receives contributions from the excited states and the hadronic continuum.
 To suppress these contributions, a double Borel transformation is applied to the correlation function of the physical side \cite{Aliev:2006gk},

 where $M^2$ and $M'^2$ denote the Borel mass parameters, while $m$ and $m'$ correspond to the masses of the initial and final baryons, respectively.

 By implementing the three aforementioned steps, the final form of the correlation function in the physical side is determined as,